Honkawa Elementary School Peace Museum

 A small museum in a preserved section of the original Honkawa school building, which, having been built of sturdy reinforced concrete, was one of the few structures to remain standing as burned-out empty shells after the A-bombing of Hiroshima

 .
-The school is located less than 400 yards (350m) from the hypocentre (it was the closest school to the blast) and over 400 pupils and staff were killed in it – only two children miraculously survived the disaster.
+The school is located less than 400 yards (350m) from the hypocentre (it was the closest school to the blast) and over 400 pupils and staff were killed in it – only two children miraculously survived.

 >What there is to see